grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-This way we have separated message construction from its usage.
+This way we have separated message construction from its use.
 The factory looks like this:

 {lang="csharp"}
 ~~~